recipedude/alpine-ssh-tunnel/README.md

-# alpine-ssh-tunnel for Docker
+# SSH Tunnel on Docker

-Docker runtime configurable SSH tunnel based on the lightweight Alpine image
+This repo contains a docker, runtime configurable, SSH tunnel based on the lightweight Alpine image.